DmitryUlyanov/AGE/INSTALL.md

 You can install `dev` version of pyTorch following this guide.

 1) Make sure pyTorch is not installed in your system.
-Run `python -c "import pytorch"` and check if it produces an import error.
+Run `python -c "import torch"` and check if it produces an import error.
 If it does not, remove the existing installation with either `conda remove pytorch vision torchvision` or `pip uninstall torchvision torch`.

 2) Check that you have [`CuDNN`](https://developer.nvidia.com/cudnn) installed (v6.0 works best).
 If you have custom CuDNN path set environment variables:
 ```